 If you come to Bulgaria, you’ll have to try rakia sooner or later.
 Super strong and rarely understood by foreigners, rakia is the liquor of choice for many Balkan countries.
 Of course, don’t tell a Bulgarian that their rakia tastes like anyone else’s!
 The food here is pretty tasty, which is excellent since you should never drink rakia on an empty stomach!

 Sense Rooftop Bar

 For the best views in Sofia, you can’t miss the Sense Rooftop Bar.
-Located on top of one of the fanciest and best-located hotels in town, Sense Hotel, the rooftop bar offers sweeping views of Alexander Nevsky and the best location for sunsets.
+Located on top of one of the fanciest and best-located hotels in town, Sense Hotel, the rooftop bar offers sweeping views of Alexander Nevsky and the best location for sunsets and Instagram shots.
 Side note — Sofia has some of the best sunsets of any landlocked city I’ve ever been to, so the Sense Rooftop Bar is a great place to enjoy them!

 One of the best places to have a traditional Bulgarian meal, Shtastliveca on Vitosha Boulevard is loved by locals and tourists alike.
 With a massive menu of Bulgarian classics, you’re sure to find something you like — the salads and soups here are especially delightful.
 There is a great outdoor terrace in the summer, but in the winter, the interior is super cozy and a bit grandma-chic.

 Like Hambara, this bar is a unique Sofia experience not to be missed.
 The bar is literally two apartments that have been converted into a modern hangout space.
 You can play board games, lounge on the comfy couches, and when you’re ready to order you walk over to the (well stocked) kitchen.
 Make sure to bring cash for drinks and delicious snacks.